jordanolahm/master_degree_exercise/readme.md

-## Hi There!
+### Hi There!

 ## Description
-Exercise of frendly class about the communication between classes

-## Fundamental

-Fundamentals of Computer Science in Object-oriented programming (OOP)
+Example of implementation with c++ pattern of Problem management system in University